torleifg/multi-label-bert-classifier/README.md

 # Multi-Label Genre Classification of Book Reviews

 Fine-Tuning BERT (language model) for Multi-Label Classification of Genre.
+The dataset is highly imbalanced.
+Consider oversampling, undersampling or data augemtation.
+The dataset is collected from the open API of Biblioteksentralen (https://www.bibsent.no/).
+The base model is from Nasjonalbiblioteket (https://www.nb.no/).

 ## Python (macOS)